 Samantha Chertoff of the owner of Casein Point Cheese, providing sales, marketing and logistics management for artisanal cheese producers.
 With over ten years of experience, Samantha utilizes her knowledge to help smaller dairies succeed and to preserve the art of small-batch cheese making.
 A judge at the GFAs years ago, she is honored to be co-chairing the Cheese team for 2019.

 After beginning her career working the back of house in restaurants, Samantha applied for a job as a cheese apprentice at Di Bruno Bros., in Philadelphia.
 There she learned everything a cheesemonger could hope for under some of the most impressive cheese faces in the industry.
-She is now the Head Buyer at Glen’s Garden Market in Washington D.C. where she spends most days sourcing new products that fall in line with the Good Food criteria and educating her staff.
+She was previously the Head Buyer at Glen’s Garden Market in Washington D.C. where she spent most days sourcing new products that fell in line with the Good Food criteria and educating her staff.

 In order to be eligible for a Good Food Award, cheese entries must meet the following standards: